Frequently Asked Questions

 Each of the following Medical Services is usually an Excluded Coverage and a Denied Cost unless CHC provides you with prior written approval before the Medical Service is performed.

-v Any Medical Service or combination of Medical Services that exceeds or will exceed: (a) $250, (b) 130% of the Medicare reimbursement amount, (c) the respective Medical Services and Prescription Medications Medical Benefit Amount, (d) the Medical LOC, or (e) in CHC’s sole opinion, exceeds the usual and customary frequency or cost for such Medical Service
+✓ Any Medical Service or combination of Medical Services that exceeds or will exceed: (a) $250, (b) 130% of the Medicare reimbursement amount, (c) the respective Medical Services and Prescription Medications Medical Benefit Amount, (d) or in CHC’s sole opinion, exceeds the usual and customary frequency or cost for such Medical Service

-v Any Medical Claim or collection of Medical Claims that exceed the Medical Services or Prescription Medications Medical Services Account Balance
+✓ Any Medical Claim or collection of Medical Claims that exceed the Medical Services or Prescription Medications Plan Benefit Amount

-v Any Medical Claim not timely received or submitted to CHC for Reimbursement
+✓ Any Medical Claim not timely submitted to CHC for Reimbursement

 ✓ Any Medical Service whereby a Medical Claim was denied by an insurance company or is not an accepted Medicare reimbursement